j-white/correlator/README.md

 Prototype used to perform correlation on time series stored in [Newts](http://newts.io) using [Spark](https://spark.apache.org).

+The goal is to be able to perform sample selection and aggregation using the Cassandra connector and Spark's RDDs.

 ## Setting up Spark

 Download and build: